rrosado-1/godot-mcp/README.md

 - **Connection Issues**: Ensure the server is running and restart your AI assistant
 - **Invalid Project Path**: Ensure the path points to a directory containing a project.godot file
 - **For Cursor Specifically**:
--   Ensure the MCP server shows up and is enabled in the MCP server settings
+-   Ensure the MCP server shows up and is enabled in Cursor settings (Settings > MCP)
 -   MCP tools can only be run using the Agent chat profile (Cursor Pro or Business subscription)
 -   Use "Yolo Mode" to automatically run MCP tool requests